facebook/react/docs/docs/installation.md

 If you use [Create React App](https://github.com/facebookincubator/create-react-app), `npm run build` will create an optimized build of your app in the `build` folder.

+#### Brunch

+Just add flag `-p` to the command to create an optimized production build.
+For example: `brunch build -p`.
+See more details in [Brunch docs](http://brunch.io/docs/commands) commands section.

 #### Webpack

 Include both `DefinePlugin` and `UglifyJsPlugin` into your production Webpack configuration as described in [this guide](https://webpack.js.org/guides/production-build/).